raspberrychris/3dprintersking/content/posts/voxelab-aries-3d-printer.md

 **After-sale Service**

 All Voxelab 3d printers are provided lifetime technical assistance.
 If you have any questions regarding product operation or software please feel free to contact us.

+## Our Verdict

+**3.5/5**

+This is a great 3D printer from VOXELAB but at this price point we would expect a little more.